-Even if Tempest completes the necessary preclinical studies and clinical trials, Tempest cannot predict when, or if, Tempest will obtain regulatory approval to commercialize a product candidate and the approval may be for a narrower indication than Tempest seeks.
+Even if we complete the necessary preclinical studies and clinical trials, we cannot predict when, or if, Tempest will obtain regulatory approval to commercialize a product candidate and the approval may be for a narrower indication than Tempest seeks.

 Prior to commercialization, TPST-1495, TPST-1120 and our other product candidates must be approved by the FDA pursuant to an NDA in the United States and pursuant to similar marketing applications by the HPFB, EMA and similar regulatory authorities outside the United States.
 The process of obtaining marketing approvals, both in the United States and abroad, is expensive and takes many years, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates involved.
-Failure to obtain marketing approval for a product candidate will prevent Tempest from commercializing the product candidate.
+Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate.
 We have not received approval to market TPST-1495, TPST-1120 or any of our other product candidates from regulatory authorities in any jurisdiction.
-We have no experience in submitting and supporting the applications necessary to gain marketing approvals, and, in the event regulatory authorities indicate that Tempest may submit such applications, Tempest may be unable to do so as quickly and efficiently as desired.
-Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
+We have no experience in submitting and supporting the applications necessary to gain marketing approval regulatory authorities indicate that we may submit such applications, we may be unable to do so as quickly and efficiently as desired.
+Securing marketing approval regulatory authorities in dicate that we may submit such applications, we may be unable to do so as quickly and efficiently as desired.
+Securing marketing approval regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.

 Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
 Our product candidates may not be effective, may be only moderately effective or may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude us from obtaining marketing approval or prevent or limit commercial use.
-Regulatory authorities have substantial discretion in the approval process and may refuse to accept or file any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other stud
+Regulatory authorities have substantial discretion in the approval process and may refuse to accept or file any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
+In addition, varying interpretations of the data obtained from preclinical and clinical testing could delay, limit or prevent marketing approval of a product candidate.